ArtyProf/afk-companion/README.md

 ## 🔧 How It Works

 ### 🌐 **Universal Cross-Platform Solution**
-- 🎯 **nut-js Integration**: Uses modern @nut-tree-fork/nut-js library for all platforms
+- 🎯 **nut-js Integration**: Uses modern @nut-tree-fork/nut-js library for all platforms (Windows, Linux, macOS)
   > **Note**: We use `@nut-tree-fork/nut-js` instead of the original `@nut-tree/nut-js` as the original package is no longer maintained.
 The fork is actively maintained and provides the same API.
-- 🖱️ **Smooth Mouse Movement**: Native step-by-step interpolation on Windows & Linux
+- 🖱️ **Smooth Mouse Movement**: Native step-by-step interpolation on all platforms
 - 🔐 **ScrollLock Toggle**: Universal key press simulation (on/off) to prevent system sleep
 - 🎮 **Steam Compatible**: Works in Steam environments without PATH restrictions
 - 🔄 **Zero Dependencies**: No external tools required (xdotool, PowerShell scripts eliminated)